WASP-79b

-The star WASP-79 is named Montuno.
-Montuno is the traditional costume the man wears in the “El Punto”, a Panamanian dance.

 Characteristics

-WASP-79b is a very large hot jupiter that is among the largest exoplanets discovered although its size is uncertain.
-The discovery paper estimated it to be (approximately 300,000 kilometers across) with a temperature of 1,900 ± 50 K, but modern studies suggest a lower radius of 1.5795±0.0048 Jupiter radius and a temperature of 1747±27 K.
+WASP-79b is a very large hot Jupiter that is among the largest exoplanets discovered although its size is uncertain.
+The discovery paper estimated it to be (approximately 300,000 kilometers across) with a temperature of 1,900 ± 50 K, but modern studies give a lower radius of 1.756±0.031 Jupiter radius and a temperature of 1747±27 K.

-The planet is orbiting the host star at nearly-polar orbit with respect to star's equatorial plane, inclination being equal to −95.2°.
+The planet is orbiting the host star at nearly polar orbit with respect to star's equatorial plane, inclination being equal to −95.2°.

-In 2019 and 2020, the transmission spectra of WASP-79b were taken utilizing HST and Spitzer Space Telescope, with best fit being the hazy atmosphere containing about 1% water and traces of Iron(I) hydride.
+In 2019 and 2020, the transmission spectra of WASP-79b were taken utilizing HST and Spitzer Space Telescope, with best fit being the hazy atmosphere containing about 1% water and traces of iron(I) hydride.
 The presence of iron hydride was confirmed in 2021, along with tentative detection of vanadium oxide.
 Also, in 2022 an atmospheric sodium has been detected.